 Demography, population aging and the life course, medical sociology, health services research, causal inference and statistical methods, health disparities, risk factors for cognitive aging and dementia

 Ng CD, Weiss J. Association of genetic and behavioral characteristics with the onset of diabetes.
-BMC Public Health; in press.
+BMC Public Health, 19, 1297.

 Beydoun HA, Hossain S, Beydoun MA, Weiss J, Zonderman AB, Eid SM.
 Periodontal disease, sleep duration, and white blood cell markers in the 2009 to 2014 National Health and Nutrition Examination Surveys.
-Journal of Periodontology; in press.
+Journal of Periodontology, 1-14.

 Beydoun MA, Weiss J, Obhi HK, Beydoun HA, Dore GA, Liang H, Evans MK, Zonderman AB.
 Cytokines are associated with longitudinal changes in cognitive performance among urban adults.
 Brain, Behavior, and Immunity.